goatedguy67/auto-claim-mudae-self-bot/README.md

 - Claims by series.
 - Claims kakera.
 - Claims with given delay.
-- Claims with last hour claim.
+- Auto claim if its last hour claim.
 - Checks if dk and rt are available to use them.
 - Reconnects.